-- Add unsweetened almond milk and pumpkin puree to make a keto pudding variation.
+- Add unsweetened almond milk and pumpkin puree since these don’t work include added sugar

-- Substitute almond milk with a pumpkin-flavored protein shake for a protein version
+- Substitute the almond milk with an equal amount of a pre-mixed pumpkin-flavored protein shake for a protein version

 According to Healthline, chia seed pudding will benefit you by: improving digestion and keeping you full for longer, thanks to the high fiber content; supplying minerals, omega-3 fatty acids, and antioxidants to your body; and it may help in boosting your heart function and regulating blood sugar levels.